ielbury/cuba-vision-clinic/README.md

 Find technical aspects of how to launch the application [here](https://github.com/aleksey-stukalov/cuba-vision-clinic/wiki).

-Based on CUBA Platform 6.3.4
+Based on CUBA Platform 6.5.0-RC

+Added sample Azure Build and Deploy "Recipe".
+See post [here](https://www.cuba-platform.com/support/topic/publish-cuba-project-to-azure-website) for details.